-O Lord God, we sit here with your Word in front of us, tonight, in awe of the reality that the one whom David was praying to here is the one that we are now praying to.
-We want to learn, tonight, how you related to him and what that means for how we relate to you.
-We need your Spirit to teach us; to take this Word that has persisted throughout generations and to bring it alive in our hearts tonight.
+Let’s pray.
+O Lord God, we sit here with your Word in front of us in awe of the reality that the one whom David was praying to here is the one that we are now praying to.
+We want to learn how you related to him and what that means for how we relate to you.
+We need your Spirit to teach us; to take this Word that has persisted throughout generations and to bring it alive in our hearts.

-Okay, here’s the deal: we’ve talked about this so much...the different covenants, and this is kind of the setup to this passage right here.
+Okay, here’s the deal: we’ve talked about the different covenants so much, and this is kind of the setup to this passage right here.
 We have already seen four different covenants in Scripture, and we’ve talked about all four of these covenants.
 First, Adam: the covenant of creation.
-God relating to Adam and Eve through promises to them in the beginning, Genesis 1 and 2, and then even when sin enters the world.
-Genesis 3:15, God promises to send one who will crush the Adversary, crush the serpent, and bring redemption...redeem a people for Himself.
+God is relating to Adam and Eve through promises to them in the beginning, Genesis 1 and 2, and then even when sin enters the world in Genesis 3:15, God promises to send one who will crush the Adversary, crush the serpent, and redeem a people for Himself.

 So, you’ve got Adam, the covenant of creation.
 Then, second, Noah: the covenant of preservation.
-Actually, the first time we see “covenant” mentioned is in God’s relationship with Noah...the actual word, and it’s God’s promise never again to destroy his creation, via flood, like He has done.
+Actually, the first time we see the actual word “covenant” mentioned is in God’s relationship with Noah.
+It’s God’s promise never again to destroy his creation, via flood, like He has done.
 He’s going to preserve His people to the end.
 The sign of the covenant is the rainbow.

-I preached on those texts when I was in India earlier this year.
-We looked at Genesis 12 and 15 and 17, 18, 22...they all come together.
-Really, after that, what happens with Isaac and Jacob, we see this covenant of promise playing out.
-God has promised, given promises to these patriarchs, these fathers of the faith, and they are living on those promises.
+I preached on those texts earlier this year.
+We looked at Genesis 12, 15, 17, 18, and 22, and we saw how they all come together.
+Really, after that, we see what happens with Isaac and Jacob, and we see this covenant of promise playing out.
+God has promised and given promises to these patriarchs, these fathers of the faith, and they are living on those promises.

-However, what this means is in order to understand the new covenant...how you and I relate to God...we’ve got to understand how God has related to His people before now.
+However, what this means is in order to understand the new covenant and how you and I relate to God, we’ve got to understand how God has related to His people before now.
 This is one of the coolest things.
-It’s why I love that song we sang, that second song we sang, By Faith.
-Isn’t it an awesome thought to realize that we stand in a long line of people who for generations...all the way back to Abraham...really before, but Abraham with the inception of the people of God.
-Generations of people who have been walking with God.
-Right?
+Isn’t it an awesome thought to realize that we stand in a long line of people who for generations, all the way back to Abraham and even before, have been walking with God.
 Abraham’s God is your God, and the same God whom Moses met on Mount Sinai is the same God you and I meet in our quiet time tomorrow morning.
 That is awesome.
-The same God who is speaking these promises to David is the same God who is...we talked about this last week.
-He’s not just David’s shepherd; He is your shepherd.
+The same God who is speaking these promises to David is the same God who is your shepherd.
+We talked about this last week.

 So, we’re in this long line, which brings this whole picture of what’s going on in 2 Samuel 7 right into our lap, because this is huge for understanding how we relate to God.
 So, you have these four covenants all setting the stage for this fifth covenant that really is the last one we’re going to see in the Old Testament, with David: the covenant of the kingdom.